getlarge/nx-heroku/README.md

     end
   end
-  Nx->>CLI: Attach the app to a pipeline opt managementMember is provided in options
+  Nx->>CLI: Attach the app to a pipeline opt serviceUser is provided in options
     Nx->>CLI: Add management member to the app end opt addons is provided in options